processone/docs.ejabberd.im/content/admin/configuration/database-ldap.md

 	sql_odbc_driver: "/opt/microsoft/msodbcsql17/lib64/libmsodbcsql-17.3.so.1.1"

 Note that if you use a Microsoft driver, you may have to use an IP address instead of a host name for the `sql_server` option.

-## SQL Authentication

-You can authenticate users against an SQL database, see the option `auth_method` in section [Authentication](#authentication).

-The option `auth_password_format` is supported, for details see section [Internal](#internal).
-Please note that if you use SQL auth method and set SCRAM format, old plain passwords that may be stored in the database are not automatically scrammed.
-For that, you can execute the command:

-	ejabberdctl convert_to_scram example.org

-## SQL Storage

-An ODBC compatible database also can be used to store information into from several `ejabberd` modules.
-See section [Modules Overview](#modules-overview) to see which modules can be used with relational databases like MySQL.
-To enable storage to your database, just make sure that your database is running well (see previous sections), and add the module option `db_type: sql` or set `default_db: sql` globally if you want to use SQL for all modules.

 # LDAP